Complete Guide to VAT in Hungary: Rates, Registration, and Reporting Explained

 Hungary VAT Registration for Domestic Businesses

-However, it is essential to state that Hungary's VAT legislation provides small businesses whose annual turnover is below HUF 12 million to submit a request to be exempt from VAT.
+However, it is essential to note that Hungary's VAT legislation allows small businesses with an annual turnover below HUF 18 million to submit a request for VAT exemption.
 Nevertheless, small businesses must be granted the right to benefit from this regime, under which they are not required to charge or recover VAT upon registration.
+Notably, the threshold will increase to HUF 20 million in January 2026, to HUF 22 million in January 2027, and finally to HUF 24 million in January 2028.

 Hungary VAT Registration for Foreign Businesses